West Fertilizer Company explosion: Reactions

 Those living in and around West report that the blast felt like an earthquake.
 The United States Geological Survey recorded the explosion as a 2.1-magnitude tremor.
 The blast was heard in nearby Hillsboro, Waxahachie, DeSoto, and as far north as Arlington.
 Windows were blown out in Abbott, 7 mi NNE of West.

 Texas Governor Rick Perry issued a statement on the evening of April 17:

 President Barack Obama issued his own statement on April 18:

 Due to toxic fumes and a large number of displaced families, West Independent School District announced on its Twitter feed that all five of the district's schools would stay closed until further notice.
 They reopened on April 22.
 Nearby school districts Abbott Independent School District (ISD) and Penelope ISD also closed their schools for a day.

 Waco Police indicated that they would treat the explosion site as a crime scene out of caution.
 The U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives announced on the morning of April 18 that it would send a national response team—including fire investigators, explosive experts, chemists, and canine units—to investigate the site.
 The U.S. Chemical Safety and Hazard Investigation Board, an independent federal agency that investigates accidents involving industrial chemicals, also dispatched a major investigation team to West to begin searching for the cause of the disaster.

 Urban Search and Rescue Texas Task Force 1 and Texas Task Force 2 Urban Search and Rescue deployed on the morning of April 18 to assist in search and rescue.
 An incident management team from the Texas A&M Forest Service was also deployed, as was the Veterinary Emergency Team from Texas A&M College of Veterinary Medicine & Biomedical Sciences.

 Governor Perry declared McLennan County a disaster area, and on April 22, President Obama issued an Emergency Declaration, which afforded the state aid with 75% federal funding.
 On April 18, the Texas National Guard sent members of the 6th Civil Support Team to the area to test the air quality and assess chemical and biological hazards.

 On June 13, 2013, the Federal Emergency Management Agency (FEMA) declined additional aid to the town, based in large part on the ability of the state of Texas to provide the necessary funds to rebuild.

 However, on August 2, 2013, FEMA reversed its original decision and approved a major disaster declaration for West.

+In 2015, David Schechter of WFAA-TV created a news documentary, titled Rise Up, West: Recovery Starts on the 50-Yard Line, about the plant's explosion.
+Schechter's piece won an Edward R. Murrow Award.